The Most Comprehensive Open-Source Astrology Engine

 1,809-Star Sovereign Registry

 Sovereign registry with proper motion, parallax, epoch propagation, and Stellar Quality classification.
-Audited anchor residual: 0.00048 arcseconds (J1000–J3000).
+Versioned external-reference evidence is published with its corpus and engine version.

 Chart Calculation